serdukow/battery-care/README.md

 Just download latest `.dmg`
  package and then \
-  `Drug % Drop` it to Application folder.\
+  `Drug % Drop` it to application folder.\
-Make sure you have enabled 'Launch At Login' in Quick Settings and turned on charge status notifications.
+- Make sure you`ve enabled 'Launch At Login' in Quick Settings and turned on charge status notifications.

-Also make sure you allowed notifications in System Preferences>Notifications>Battery Care, choose alerts and turn switch On
+- Make sure you`ve allowed notifications in System Preferences>Notifications>Battery Care, turn on 'Allow Notifications', then choose Alerts

 ## IMPORTANT

-This application is not signed by Apple Dudes, because I'm not paying for an Apple Developer Account, so

-To allow unsigned apps Go to System Preferences>Privacy & Security>Security>Allow application download from choose App Store and indetified developers
+This application is not signed by Apple Dudes, because I'm not paying for an Apple Developer Account, so to allow unsigned apps Go to System Preferences>Privacy & Security>Security>Allow application download from choose App Store and indetified developers

 ## License